If you’ve been following me for a while, you’ll know that I absolutely love drawing hair.

 Conclusion + Resources

-I hope this in-depth tutorial was helpful to you, and you were able to learn how to a ponytail.
+I hope this in-depth tutorial was helpful to you, and that you were able to learn how to a ponytail.

 I know drawing hair can be super challenging at times.